burgerga/INTOXICOM_Workshop_1/paper/paper.md

 One of the goals of the workshop was to promote the use of compact identifiers in project reporting.
-Compact identifiers are short but meaningful references to identifiers for entities like proteins, gene, metabolites, nanomaterials.
+Compact identifiers are short but meaningful references to identifiers for entities like proteins, genes, metabolites, and nanomaterials.
 A draft guidance document has been under development and is available at [https://github.com/egonw/compact-ids-in-reports](https://github.com/egonw/compact-ids-in-reports).

 ## FAIR standards and challenges

 One of the outcomes of the workshop comes from the discussions <!-- [RS: THE PREVIOUS SENTENCE IS A BIT GENERIC, AND IN A WAY LOGICAL ALREADY, HOW ABOUT: "With regards to FAIR standards and associated challenges, the participants discussed various aspects" -->.
-Whereas ELIXIR already provides many solution for FAIR, adoption in projects and communities is not trivial.
-PARC is adopting various solutions, invluding FIPs and FAIR Data Points (FDPs) [@citesAsRecommendedReading:Silva2022FAIR].
+Whereas ELIXIR already provides many solutions for FAIR, adoption in projects and communities is not trivial.
+PARC is adopting various solutions, including FIPs and FAIR Data Points (FDPs) [@citesAsRecommendedReading:Silva2022FAIR].
 Community standards like IUCLID6 and the Toxic Process Ontology (TXPO) were mentioned <!-- [RS: THAT IS CORRECT, HOWEVER THESE ARE THEMSELVES NO FAIR STANDARDS YET AND AS SUCH ARE NO IMMEDIATE SOLUTIONS FOR FAIRIFICATION (OR ARE THEY?), IN THE END THESE RESOURCES MAY CONTRIBUTE TO FAIRNESS, AS IUCLID6 DEMANDS A STRUCTURED RECORING OF (META)DATA ACCORDING TO OECD HARMONZIED TEMPLATES) AND ONTOLOGIES ARE ALWAYS HELPFULL....] -->
 Other toxicology projects adopted solutions including repositories like the